-Joseph Heller's Catch Twenty Two.
+Joseph Heller's Catch-22.
 Over the course of the series, the entire supporting cast dies meaningless deaths, scheming bureaucrats sacrifice lives like pawns in chess while incompetent commanders vie to out do one another in how many casualties they can rack up, and the only person who has the balls to do anything about it is a self-confessed madman.
 But at the end, the protagonist has the following revelation: his superiors are literally too incompetent to stop him from deserting, meaning that he could have left anytime he wanted to; the only thing stopping him was his own inaction.
 He does so, and the story is given at least some semblance of a Happy Ending.

 A Scanner Darkly.
 The hero's brain is fried from Substance D but that allows him to infiltrate the drug manifacturing facility the rehab clinic he was taken to and gather the evidence needed to destroy the syndicate making the drug.

 Andrew Vachss's Burke books.
 Beneath the veneer of civility citizens see is a veritable cesspit of crime, the system is at best apathetic and at worst actively malicious and Burke can't stamp out all crime or save everyone - in fact, each book's villain invariably has quite a few notches on his belt by the time Burke gets to him - but every scumbag he manages to put down means a few more innocents who won't have to be victims.

 Terminal World by Alastair Reynolds.
 Things are actually worse at the end of the book than at the beginning, but the characters now know not only how to fix things, but also how to make the whole world better than before.
 It's a very long road, but they've taken the first steps.